-"Non-cognitive skills" cover any skills that are not cognitive, such as conscientiousness, perseverance, and teamwork, which are critically important in education.
-However, for many years, “non-cognitive skills" have always been ignored in human capital theory.
-The book, using a multidisciplinary approach, tries to uncover the noncognitive components of human capital, so as to answer the question “what is the skill that should be invested".
+"Non-cognitive skills" are often used to refers to those skills that do not fall within the cognitive category but to describe a stable pattern of thought, feeling, and behavior in different situations and backgrounds with profitable and investable characteristics, such as conscientiousness, perseverance, and teamwork, which are critically important in education.
+However, for many years, "non-cognitive skills" have always been ignored in human capital theory.
+The book, using a multidisciplinary approach, tries to uncover the noncognitive components of human capital, so as to answer the question "what is the skill that should be invested in?"

 Table of Contents